-Ruby version 1.8 is sufficient to run cuby but it is substantially slower than version 1.9 which we strongly recommend.
-Cuby works with Ruby 2.0 as well but it has not been fully tested yet.
+Ruby version 1.8 is sufficient to run cuby but it is substantially slower than newer versions.

 The installation can be as simple as just unpacking the archive in a directory of your choice.
 It creates a directory cuby4 which contains the Cuby framework.
 To test the installation, go to the cuby4 directory and type